The Joys Of Networking And What I Have Learnt

 Gradually my private practice built up.
 Most of the people who approached me for counselling had heard about my work from fellow trainees or former clients.
 I began to get an overall picture of how connections can result in an enquiry and that connections can go back many years, I still have a few recommendations from parents whose children were at the nursery school.

 The internet allows for numerous connections.
-People landing on my website might be dismissed as a slight and fleeting moment.
-Nonetheless, in that moment a photo or a few words may catch their interest and perhaps they will return.
 I find that it helps to be visible in several places, my website, blog, appropriate directories, Twitter, Pinterest and my Facebook business page.
 Then people can build up a picture of who I am and the therapeutic services that I offer.

 Contacting a therapist or supervisor can be daunting and I hope that with all the personal information available online this becomes a little easier.